alexandrglm/AnimePigmentsPreservationProject/engine/articles_processor/todos/article_072_eng.md

 Various things were decided bit by bit like this, the year changed, and we entered this year.
 By last year, production had already started on the main episodes, and screens were gradually becoming visible.
 We've been creating it quite steadily, aiming for broadcast this autumn.

 Screen-wise, first and foremost is the excellence of the animation!
-With Umakoshi-san at the center, they're drawing really good animation every episode - it's wonderful.
+With Umakoshi-san at the centre, they're drawing really good animation every episode - it's wonderful.
 As an animation note, we've abandoned the thin lines popular nowadays and are finishing the in-betweens with clear, bold lines throughout.
 We're taking care to ensure the powerful nature of the animation comes through more strongly on screen.

 We're using a technique of adding "bleeding" to the entire screen during photography.
 By applying this processing to all cuts, strong unity is born across scenes without screen variation.

-This "bleeding filter processing" drastically affects both cel and background saturation and contrast, so we're controlling the saturation and brightness of both cel colors and backgrounds by reverse-calculating from the intended final screen.
+This "bleeding filter processing" drastically affects both cel and background saturation and contrast, so we're controlling the saturation and brightness of both cel colours and backgrounds by reverse-calculating from the intended final screen.
 In a way, it's the complete opposite of *Hakaba Kitaro* (laughs).

-From the start, we've been quite conscious of how the screen looks on digital terrestrial and high-definition broadcasting, so honestly, even for the same broadcast, I'd recommend viewing on digital terrestrial rather than analog broadcast.
+From the start, we've been quite conscious of how the screen looks on digital terrestrial and high-definition broadcasting, so honestly, even for the same broadcast, I'd recommend viewing on digital terrestrial rather than analogue broadcast.

 Well, episode 1 was completed with quite luxurious time investment, and while there were some cuts that looked a bit dark and hard to see, it turned out quite well overall, I must say!